TomKellyGenetics/graphsim/cran-comments.md

 Reactome.org urls have been checked and direct to the correct database.
 These are only needed for documentation.

-graphsim/tests/figs is used exclusively for testing plotting functions.
+graphsim/tests/figs is used exclusively for testing plotting functions with "vdiffr".

+Link to local file works on GitHub.

+Vignettes build with knitr::rmarkdown as used for this CRAN package: https://github.com/yixuan/prettydoc/

 ## Release